-In other Grow Stories we’ve spoken to people who turned their plant hobby into a business or who collected plants as a passion.
-Daniele is another man with a passion for plants.
+In previous Grow Stories we’ve spoken to people who turned their plant hobby into a business, or to people who startes collecting plants as a passion.
+Daniele is such a man with a passion for plants.
 He runs Habanero’s Farm, where he produces fine peppers for his spicy restaurant kitchen.
-For him, it’s a dream come true.
+To him, it’s a dream come true!

 Well, I’m a chef in the restaurant business.
 Since birth, I have lived in a small village close to the Euganean hills in the province of Padua in Italy.
 The idea of Habanero’s Farm came to my mind a few years ago during my first trip in Mexico, when I got in touch with Mexican culture and the spicy world as well.
 In the next years, I came back to Mexico several times with the aim to pay particular attention to the culinary aspect.
 Thus, I discovered a real passion that led me to make the first sowing of chillies.
 I started with a small pot on the balcony, then I created a vegetable garden and finally I realized a real plantation.